1708Anurag/phishing_detector/phishing_detector/README.md

 # PhishGuard — Phishing Email Detection System

-A major project (Python · Flask · SQLAlchemy · pure-Python Naive Bayes) that detects phishing emails using a combination of rule-based heuristics and a machine learning text classifier.
-Built for a 5-member team.
+A project (Python · Flask · SQLAlchemy · pure-Python Naive Bayes) that detects phishing emails using a combination of rule-based heuristics and a machine learning text classifier.

 ## Features